 Acquire the land parcels north of the runway and north-east of the Runway 30 threshold.
 Immediate.
 Included in the \$21 million estimate as part of the runway extension project.
 Acquire the land parcel bounded by the Southern Commercial Precinct and Victoria Highway.
 Sound market demand for a roadhouse/other relevant activity benefiting from Highway frontage identified.
 Feasibility analysis undertaken.
 To be determined by market prices.
 Develop a roadhouse.
 Sound market demand identified and land parcel consolidated.
 To be determined by a prefeasibility study.
 Develop an express freight facility.
 Sound market demand identified and a feasibility analysis undertaken.
 To be determined by a prefeasibility study.
 Medium te rm (6 - 10 years or until 2026/27) Airside Development Trigger point CAPEX Expand the west GA apron.
 East GA apron reaches full capacity and the west GA apron reaches half its capacity.
 To be determined by a prefeasibility study.
-Terminal/Landside Development Trigger point CAPEX Terminal/Landside Development Expand the terminal (estimated internal area of 2,500 square metres).
-Trigger point Airlines make serious commitments to operate B737- 800 aircraft into EKRA.
-CAPEX To be determined by a prefeasibility study/consultation with terminal planners.
-Terminal/Landside DevelopmentExpand the terminal (estimated internal area of 2,500 square metres).Acquire the land parcel south-east of the Runway 30 threshold.
-Trigger pointAirlines make serious commitments to operate B737- 800 aircraft into EKRA.Airlines make serious commitments to operate B737- 800 aircraft into EKRA.
-CAPEX To be determined by a prefeasibility study/consultation with terminal planners.
+Terminal/Landside Development Trigger point CAPEX Expand the terminal (estimated internal area of 2,500 square metres).
+Airlines make serious commitments to operate B737- 800 aircraft into EKRA.
+To be determined by a prefeasibility study/consultation with terminal planners. internal area of 2,500 square commitments to operate B737- a prefeasibility study/consultation internal area of 2,500 square metres).
+Acquire the land parcel south-east commitments to operate B737- 800 aircraft into EKRA.
+Airlines make serious commitments to operate B737- a prefeasibility study/consultation with terminal planners.
+To be determined by internal area of 2,500 square metres).
+Acquire the land parcel south-east of the Runway 30 threshold. commitments to operate B737- 800 aircraft into EKRA.
+Airlines make serious commitments to operate B737- 800 aircraft into EKRA.
+Existing car parking facilities reach 80% of their capacity during the terminal busy hour and supplementary opportunities such as use of on-street or temporary parking options have been exhausted.
+Further, demand management approaches confirm a prefeasibility study/consultation with terminal planners.
 To be determined by market prices.
-Terminal/Landside DevelopmentExpand the terminal (estimated internal area of 2,500 square metres).Acquire the land parcel south-east of the Runway 30 threshold.Expand car parking facilities.
-Trigger pointAirlines make serious commitments to operate B737- 800 aircraft into EKRA.Airlines make serious commitments to operate B737- 800 aircraft into EKRA.Existing car parking facilities reach 80% of their capacity during the terminal busy hour and supplementary opportunities such as use of on-street or temporary parking options have been exhausted.
+To be determined by internal area of 2,500 square metres).
+Acquire the land parcel south-east of the Runway 30 threshold.
+Expand car parking facilities.
+Acquire the land parcel south-west commitments to operate B737- 800 aircraft into EKRA.
+Airlines make serious commitments to operate B737- 800 aircraft into EKRA.
+Existing car parking facilities reach 80% of their capacity during the terminal busy hour and supplementary opportunities such as use of on-street or temporary parking options have been exhausted.
 Further, demand management approaches confirm requirement for expansion.
-CAPEXTo be determined by a prefeasibility study/consultation with terminal planners.To be determined by market prices.To be determined by a prefeasibility study.
-Terminal/Landside DevelopmentExpand the terminal (estimated internal area of 2,500 square metres).Acquire the land parcel south-east of the Runway 30 threshold.Expand car parking facilities.Acquire the land parcel south-west of the runway.
-Trigger pointAirlines make serious commitments to operate B737- 800 aircraft into EKRA.Airlines make serious commitments to operate B737- 800 aircraft into EKRA.Existing car parking facilities reach 80% of their capacity during the terminal busy hour and supplementary opportunities such as use of on-street or temporary parking options have been exhausted.
-Further, demand management approaches confirm requirement for expansion.Sound market demand for facilities identified.
-Feasibility analysis undertaken.
-CAPEXTo be determined by a prefeasibility study/consultation with terminal planners.To be determined by market prices.To be determined by a prefeasibility study.To be determined by a prefeasibility study.To be determined by market prices.
+Sound market demand for facilities identified.
+Feasibility a prefeasibility study/consultation with terminal planners.
+To be determined by market prices.
+To be determined by a prefeasibility study.
+To be determined by